 The Basic Screen Questionnaires are used to record characteristics of all household members 12 years of age and older in a sample unit, as well as to screen for incidents of crime which were committed against the household and/or household members.
 Information about the general characteristics of the household and each household member are transcribed by the interviewer from the Control Card.
 Household and Individual Screen Questionnaires are designed to elicit information on whether any crimes were committed against the household as a whole or specifically against individual household members.
-Respondents may on occasion volunteer reports of household incidents not mentioned by the household respondent or victimizations of another household member victimizations of another household member victimizations of another household member which the victim failed to mention.
-In such cases the interviewer to fill in an incident report by interviewing the appropriate person.
+Respondents may on occasion volunteer reports of household incidents not mentioned by the household respondent or victimizations of another household member which the victim failed to mention.
+In such cases the interviewer is instructed to fill an incident report by interviewing the appropriate person.